salehali22/Todo/README.md

-to view the website salehtodo.netlify.app
+to view the website https://salehtodo.netlify.app/